apacheignite/documentation/production-readiness/performance-tips.md

   "title": "Use Data Streamer"
 }
 [/block]
 If you need to upload lots of data into cache, use `IgniteDataStreamer` to do it.
-Data streamer will properly batch the updates prior to sending them to remote nodes and will properly control number of parallel operations taking place on each node to avoid thrashing.
-Generally it provides performance of 10x than doing a bunch of single-threaded updates.
-See [Data Loading](doc:data-loading) section for more detailed description and examples.
+Data streamer will properly batch the updates before sending them to remote nodes and will properly control the number of parallel operations taking place on each node to avoid thrashing.
+It provides 10x better performance than doing a bunch of single-threaded updates.
+See [Data Loading](doc:data-loading) section for more details  and examples.
 [block:api-header]
 {
   "type": "basic",
   "title": "Batch Up Your Messages"
 }
 [/block]
 If you can send 10 bigger jobs instead of 100 smaller jobs, you should always choose to send bigger jobs.
-This will reduce the amount of jobs going across the network and may significantly improve performance.
-The same regards cache entries - always try to use API methods, that take collections of keys or values, instead of passing them one-by-one.
+This will reduce the number of jobs going across the network and may significantly improve the performance.
+Similarly, for cache entries, always try to use API methods that take collections of keys or values instead of passing them one-by-one.
 [block:api-header]
 {
   "type": "basic",